Power BI Pie Charts

 • No Labels: Without data labels, users are forced to guess the values or percentages.
 Labels provide clarity and context, which makes the chart more interactive.

-Alternative to Pie Charts
+Alternatives to Pie Charts in Power BI

 Bar Charts